Gonks. If you're ugly in Persona 4, chances are you're not a very nice person either.

 Namatame's pretty damned pitiful as well.
 Getting the love of his life murdered by a madman, getting caught up in said madman's plot as a pawn, being wrongly framed for the murders he was trying to stop... nothing seems to go right for him.
 You can add to his suffering by throwing him into a TV, but you'll be punished for it with the bad ending.

 2011 was a really bad year for Naoto.
-She has no friends in Inaba, the police only tolerate her when they need her, and the investigation team may as well have neon signs advertising that they are somehow connected with multiple murders.
-Oh yes, her gender and isolation issues are as bad as Kanji's.
+She has no friends in Inaba, the police only tolerate her when they need her, and the Investigation Team may as well have neon signs advertising that they are somehow connected with multiple murders.
+Oh yes, her age, gender and isolation issues are as bad as Kanji's.
 You feel glad when she finds people who will like her for who she is.

 Kanji is another one; he acts like he does because he wants to be accepted and because people made fun of his hobby (later, job).

 Dojima is yet another one.
 He's gone through more in the past six years than most could handle in their lifetime.
-Having his wife killed in a hit-and-run, which caused him to become so devoted to his job that he barely interacted with his only daughter to the point that she's practically able to take care of herself at only 6 years of age (and he admits it's due to fear if you go for his S-Link), seeing her kidnapped right before his eyes, and watching her slowly die (though thankfully only temporarily) can be pretty rough on a person.
+Having his wife killed in a hit-and-run, which caused him to become so devoted to his job that he barely interacted with his only daughter to the point that she's practically able to take care of herself at only 6 years of age (and he admits it's due to fear of their relationship breaking down and him losing the only family he has left if you go for his S-Link), seeing her kidnapped right before his eyes, and watching her slowly die (though thankfully only temporarily) can be pretty rough on a person.
 And to top it all off, he finds out that the person who had orchestrated the kidnapping was his own partner, whom he trusted and had been good friends with.
 And through it all, he remains completely strong and stone-faced.
 Almost.

 And of course Nanako, whose sadness and loneliness whenever she's left to take care of herself by her dad is utterly heartbreaking.
 Her happiest moments came from a commercial jingle before you came to live at her house.
 It's no wonder that she latches onto you as a brother instantly.
 Her Woobie powers are so great that a group of teenagers are repeatedly willing to hang out with a 6 year old kid just to cheer her up.

-"Everyday Younglife Junes" to "Every day's great at your Junes!"
+The Gratuitous English Junes jingle "Everyday Younglife Junes" got changed to "Every day's great at your Junes!"